Want to know the secrets of the rich?

 Stop trying to look wealthy and realize true wealth is invisible.

 Have you ever fallen into the trap of thinking your stuff made you rich?
 (Haven’t we all?)
 What’s one thing that you bought that you just loved at the time but now you realize was a complete waste of money?
-Please share in the comments below.
+I’d love to hear how you changed your thinking about material possessions.